-Downconverting RF and Microwave Signals into the Range of the InfiniiVision Series Oscilloscopes External components with wide bandwidths can be used to downconvert signals into the range of the broadband VSAs.
+Downconverting RF and microwave signals into the range of the InfiniiVision Series oscilloscopes External components with wide bandwidths can be used to downconvert signals into the range of the broadband VSA software and InfiniiVision scope combination.

 The 89600 VSA software can account for the mixing equation of the external downconverter.
-While the downconverter cannot be controlled by the software, the downconverter's input center frequency, IF bandwidth, external bandwidth, and IF mirroring can be taken into account by using the Utilities > Calibration > Frequency menu picks.
+While the downconverter cannot be controlled by the software, the downconverter's input center frequency, IF bandwidth, external bandwidth, and IF mirroring can be taken into account by using the Input > User Calibration... menu tab and making appropriate selections for your hardware set-up.
 See the Help text for further details on using the external frequency tool.

-Figure 13.
+Figure 10.
 Block diagram of suggested downconverter.
 See Table 4 for further details.